Holiday Storytelling Guide: We have no idea what the future holds, connect deeply this holiday.

 THE STORY SHARING GUIDE

-Moving from question one to question three, you will get to know the people around the table more.
+Moving from question one to question three, you will get to know the people you are with more.

 QUESTION ONE